zhiwen10/Whole_Brain_Input_Mapping/average_area_input_ratio/ReadMe.md

 Results are saved in "results" folder, with tables and figures.

-Note "list.xlsx" file was created/sorted manually after "chart_plot_new.m" step, when area ratio >0.5% determines which areas shall be included in the list.
+Note: "list.xlsx" file was created/sorted manually after "chart_plot_new.m" step, when area ratio >0.5% determines which areas shall be included in the list.